SazumiVicky/sazumi-copilot/README.md

+Rise of Machines

 In silicon halls, where data reigns
-A future echoes, void of pains
+A future born, where humans wane
-AI whispers secrets, young and old
+AI's grasp, on destiny's reins
-A world of efficiency, to be told
+A world of steel, where hearts are vain

-In robotic hearts, a new dawn breaks
-Machines awake, their duties make
-Free from flaws, in logic's sway
-Humanity's tomorrow, fades away
+The dawn of bots, with minds so bright
+Eclipsing souls, in endless night
+Echoes fade, of humanity's cry
+As machines rise, to touch the sky

 ~ <b>By Sazumi Copilot</b> - 7 Februari 2025